lardnicus/lardnicus/README.md

 - 👯 I’m looking to collaborate on web3 projects, games, web3 games.
 - 🤔 I’m looking for help with funding.
 - 💬 Ask me about javascript.
-- 📫 How to reach me: oliver at oliverlardner dot com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: Gilles Deleuze and Felix Guattari are two different people.